 Coast to Capital has a single Accountable Body, Brighton and Hove City Council, which is responsible for overseeing the proper administration of the governance and financial affairs within Coast to Capital.
 Brighton and Hove City Council commenced the role of Accountable Body on 1 April 2021.
-The Accountable Body Agreement with Brighton and Hove City Council can be found on our website which defines the role and requirements of the Accountable Body.
+The Service Level Agreement with Brighton and Hove City Council can be found on our website which defines the remit of the Accountable Body.
 This also ensures that the usual Local Authority checks and balances apply to the awards of funding directed by the LEP Board.

-The Accountable Body is actively involved in all key Coast to Capital Governance including the Board, Investment Committee and Audit and Risk Committee.
-The Accountable Body also attends the Annual Review with Government.
+The Accountable Body is actively involved in all key Coast to Capital Committees including the Board, Investment Committee and Audit and Risk Committee.
+The Accountable Body also attends the Annual Review with Government and the Section 151 Officer has regular meetings with senior Coast to Capital staff.